try-firefly/firefly-testing/README.md

 }
 ```

+* Click `Review policy`
+* Provide the following name `firefly-test-parameter-policy` and click `Create policy`

-Please see the `failure-lambda` module [here](https://github.com/gunnargrosch/failure-lambda) for relevant instructions on adpating the parameter to suit your specific needs.
+Please see the `failure-lambda` module [here](https://github.com/gunnargrosch/failure-lambda) for relevant instructions on adpating the parameter to create different error types.